 You need to know whether you can rely on your web hosting company to provide stable servers and maximized server uptime.
 Every Australian web hosting provider will guarantee you a 99.9% uptime.
-But that’s not always the case, our top 10 does a great job at maintaining max uptime though.
+But that’s not always the case, our top 5 does a great job at maintaining max uptime though.

 The amount of storage implies how much files you can upload to the server.
 For blogs and small websites, you won’t need more than a couple of GB’s, which is what most cheap web hosting companies in Australia offer.
 But if you’re looking to host a larger website, you should get a hosting plan with more storage capacity.
 Make sure to give an advantage to companies that use SSD drives for storing data instead of regular HDDs.
 SSD performs up to x10 better in reading and writing speeds.

 Bandwidth and Data Transfer

-If you want the complete hosting package from a single provider, you need to check for email features (usually more important for people looking for business web hosting as they’ll probably need multiple email addresses).
+If you want the complete hosting package from a single provider in Australia, you need to check for email features (usually more important for people looking for business web hosting as they’ll probably need multiple email addresses).
 Not all web hosting services you to create email addresses for your domains.
 If they do, check whether they provide an interface for the webmail, and integration with external services.
 Also, watch out for limitations.
 Some providers allow you to create up to 100 email addresses or send 200 emails per hour.

 Backups are very important, but unfortunately, it’s low on the priority list for most people.
 You’ll need to backup your website, database and email files on a regular basis.
 Check whether the company offers backups, and how often do they backup your files.
 Also, find out how can you restore the files if something goes wrong.
 Some companies charge for backup restore, while some provide the service for free.

 Number of Addon Domains/Databases

 This is important if you plan to host more than one website with your website hosting plan.
-The really cheap hosting plans are often limited to only one website.
+The cheaper Australian hosting plans are often limited to only one website.